Case Interview Practice

 Framework adaptation examples

-• Use the Value Chain to identify inefficiencies.
+• The Value Chain Analysis to identify operational efficiencies.

 Metrics that matter